refenv/cijoe/hooks/README.md

 ## cij_runner

-One instructs the `cij_runner` to use a hook at the different points using the command-line arguments: `--hook-pr-trun`, `--hook-pr-tsuite`, and `--hook-pr-tcase`.
+One instructs the `cij_runner` to use a hook at the different points by defining the usage in a testplan (.plan) file.